Lasse-Tom-Lang/neopixel-controlle/README.md

 # Neopixel controller

-A web interface for controlling a neopixel hexagon with an ESP32.
+A system to controll and animate a neopixel hexagon.

-❗️ After some requests, it causes an memory overflow.